What Frames Are

-Even though all this frame rate, refresh rate, and backlight scanning trickery is designed to deliver a better viewing experience for consumer, it doesn't always turn out that way.
+Even though all this frame rate, refresh rate, backlight scanning, and motion/frame interpolation trickery is designed to deliver a better viewing experience for consumer, it doesn't always turn out that way.
 On the one hand, the issues of motion lag are diminished or eliminated, but what can happen as a result of all this processing is what is referred to as the "Soap Opera Effect".
 The visual result of this effect is that film-based content looks like it was shot on video, which gives movies an eerie, video tape or stage production look, like a soap opera or live or live-on-tape TV broadcast.
 If you find that this effect bothers you, fortunately, most TV makers provide a setting that can adjust the amount of, or turn off, the added refresh or backlight scanning features.

 With more sophisticated technologies being employed in today's HDTVs, it is important that consumers arm themselves with the knowledge of what is important and what isn't.
 With HDTV, the concept of Screen Refresh Rate is indeed important, but don't get bogged down with the numbers, and be aware of possible visual side effects.